oritp/PBE/CDR/README.md

 For the correct operation, the server must first be run with the following command: `node server.js`

+The Ruby client is then run executing _interficie.rb_ file.

+The Web client is then run executing _login.htlm_ file.

-The client is then run with the following: `ruby interficie.rb`
+The Android client is then run executing de APK application in an Android enviroment.